-- a) Decorative elements should be included around windows such as lintels, casings, sills and trim (Figure 14). - b) Building materials and colours that complement and enhance the existing neighbourhood character are encouraged. - c) Finish materials should extend to all sides of the building visible from a street, including building projections. - d) Highly contrasting material and colour schemes are discouraged.
+- a) Decorative elements should be included around windows such as lintels, casings, sills and trim (Figure 15). - Building materials and colours that complement and enhance the existing neighbourhood character are encouraged. - c) Finish materials should extend to all sides of the building visible from a street, including building projections.

-Figure 14: Residential development with variety of materials and well-articulated façades
+Figure 15: Residential development with variety of materials and well-articulated façades

-Part 5 Landscape Design
+Part 5-Landscape Design